 This Contemporary Music Performance degree is designed for those who wish to become professional musicians.
-It will develop your skills so you can work as a versatile musician and polished performer, able to respond and adapt to a range of differing professional music contexts.
-Your studies on this music degree will enable you to perform, produce and collaborate.
-You’ll polish the technical aspects of your studio skills, while learning about the industry.
+It will develop your skills so you can work as a versatile musician and polished performer, able to respond and adapt to a range of professional music contexts.
+Your studies on this music degree will enable you to perform, produce and collaborate with others, benefitting from first class instrumental tuition from professional musicians.
+You’ll experience composition, ensemble performance, improvisation and theory classes, all to help you to build your professional portfolio.

-By your final year of the Contemporary Music Performance course, you’ll have a professional portfolio that showcases your best work.
+By your final year, you'll have a professional portfolio that showcases your best work.
 You can work on several independent projects to develop your expertise and prepare to launch your musical career.

 Year One - Contemporary Music Performance degree